-- Passport, Visa, Military ID
+Passport, Visa, Military ID

-- Travel Orders
+Travel Orders

-- Driving Licence & International Driving Licence
+Driving Licence & International Driving Licence

-- Health Card
+Health Card

-- Long form of Birth Certificate
+Long form of Birth Certificate

-- Marriage Certificate
+Marriage Certificate

-- Power of Attorney
+Power of Attorney

-- Custody Documents
+Custody Documents

-- □ Children Vaccination & Immunization Records
+Children Vaccination & Immunization Records

-- □ Last 2-3 years of School Report Cards
+Last 2-3 years of School Report Cards

-- Country Adaptor/Converter
+Country Adaptor/Converter

-- Dependence Phone, Tablet, Laptop Chargers
+Phone, Tablet, Laptop Chargers

-- Medication (Prescriptions)
+Medication (Prescriptions)

-- □ Extra Cash in new Currency (In case you have issues with Credit Cards)
+Extra Cash in new Currency (In case you have issues with Credit Cards)

-- The width of your vehicle at its widest point with the mirrors folded in as the width of the garage entrance may be an issue.
+Width of your vehicule at its widest point with the mirrors folded in as the width of the garage entrance may be an issue.
 Be mindful of this measurement, as streets and parking spaces in Europe are narrower than those in Canada.

-- Digital camera or use your cell phone.
-It is helpful to take pictures of the houses for comparison with other homes.
+Digital camera or use your cell phone.
+It is very helpful to take some pictures of the houses for comparison purposes to other homes.
 Please note: If you decide to take pictures, make sure to have the tenant's/landlord's permission prior.
 Some people might not be comfortable with having their private belongings photographed.

-- Measuring tape
+Measuring tape